Norm Macdonald Net Worth

 Towards the mid-2000s, Macdonald started filling in for Dennis Miller for the "Miller Time" segment on the "O'Reilly Factor."
 During this period, he also appeared on shows like "My Name Is Earl," "Match Game," "Celebrity Jeopardy," and "Million Dollar Password."
 In 2009, he started portraying a fictionalized version of himself on FX's "The Norm Macdonald Reality Show."
 In 2013, he launched the podcast "Norm Macdonald Live."
 In 2015, he acted as a judge for "Last Comic Standing."
 In 2018, he started hosting a new talk show called "Norm Macdonald Has a Show," which debuted on Netflix.

-Gambling Addiction: Norm once suffered from a serious gambling addiction, which reached a boiling point during his days working on "Saturday Night Live."
-He reportedly left each night immediately after filming his segment, driving to Atlantic City and gambling late into the night.
-Eventually, things even worse when he moved into a building with a casino in the lobby.
-He had admitted that he was only able to save about $200,000 from his "Saturday Night Live" salary, despite earning millions.
+Norm once suffered from a fairly serious and somewhat legendary gambling addiction.
+As he would recount in interviews later, Norm's addiction reached a boiling point during his days working on "Saturday Night Live."
+He reportedly would leave each night immediately after filming his "Weekend Update" segment, drive to Atlantic City and gamble late into the night.
+The situation got especially bad when he moved into a building that had a casino in the lobby.
+Norm later revealed that was only able to save around $200,000 from his "Saturday Night Live" salary, despite earning millions over his time on the show.
 He also stated that his gambling addiction started when he won a six-figure sum at a craps table in Atlantic City.
-Ostensibly, the "rush" caused him to keep going back for more.
+The "rush" from that one win caused him to keep going back for more.

-Macdonald once revealed that he lost all of his money on three separate occasions while gambling, and that the most he ever lost at one time was a sum of $400,000.
-All that being said, Norm is a relatively skilled poker player, placing 20th out of 827 contestants at the No-Limit Texas Hold 'em event at the 2007 World Series of Poker.
-He won about $14,000 as a result.
+Macdonald apparently lost essentially all the money he had in the world on three separate occasions while gambling.
+At one sitting he once lost $400,000.
+All that being said, Norm was a relatively skilled poker player, placing 20th out of 827 contestants at the No-Limit Texas Hold 'em event at the 2007 World Series of Poker.

 |Net Worth:||$2.5 Million|